- Create My Trip

 Sanlitun Village turns into a reveler’s dreamworld at night.
 After shopping in the malls, enjoying drinks and the night in the bars on Sanlitun Bar Street isfirst-rate .
 Don’t worry if you leave late.
 Taxis are available all night.

-Nanluogu Lane and the Drum Tower are two of the most typical ancient buildings in Beijing.
-The streets around are old, with many ancient-style Chinese buildings.
+The streets around Nanluogu Lane and the Drum Tower are old, with many ancient-style Chinese buildings.
 Authentic Beijing snacks in the traditional food shops are the highlights around the Drum Tower.

 Lovely and characteristic Chinese trinkets can be found in Nanluogu Lane.
 It is about 800 meters long, with many cute shops.
 Strolling in this hutong, and bargaining with the vendors are very interesting.